SMAParseResponseFile

 Setting -OutputFormat=DATA and -CaptureTag="LateNoticeSummaryReport|Document|DocumentBase64" saves the tag contents directly to -TagValueFilename.

-If -OutputFormat=CSV, a CSV file is created from the members of the array in the container object specified by -CaptureTag.
+CSV | Creates a CSV file from the members of the array in the container object specified by -CaptureTag.
+Use -CSVArrayName if the array is nested under a named property. |

 -PropertyName